The Secret Behind My Bulletproof Resilience In Crisis Support

 It obviously takes more, but you get the idea.

-What I’m about to reveal is similar, you don’t need to know how the data flows or connects in order to see why I’m so bloody excited to reveal it to you.
+What I’m about to reveal is similar, you don’t need to know how the data flows or connects in order to see why I’m so excited to reveal it to you.

 But before I show you how this thing drives, I need you to understand its purpose.